jimratliff/GenoMac-user/README.md

 #### If there have been changes to the desired user settings
 Over time, there may be changes in the *desired* settings for users.
 This could result from (a) adopting new apps that require configuration, (b) changes in macOS or apps that add new settings or change what values are desired to assign to existing settings, or (c) changes, based on experience, that different values are desired for some settings.

-After the code of GenoMac-user is modified to reflect these changes in desired user settings, each user should run Hypervisor.
+After the code of GenoMac-user is modified to reflect these changes in desired user settings, each user should rerun Hypervisor.
 (See [Run the Hypervisor](#run-the-hypervisor).)

 #### If a particular user has experimentally or inadvertently modified a setting set by GenoMac-user
 A user might have—either experimentally or inadvertently—changed a value assigned to a setting that had been originally set by Hypervisor.
 If that change is no longer desired, and the user wants their configuration to be restored to GenoMac-user’s canonical configuration, that user should [Run the Hypervisor](#run-the-hypervisor).